FranxYao/franxyao.github.io/index.md

 Yao Francis Fu 符尧

 I am an MSCS student at Columbia University.
+I will be coming to University of Edinburgh in Spring 20 as a Ph.D. student

 Generally, I am interested in the interaction between the machine and the world through Human Language.
 Natural Language Understanding is an essential step to achieve this goal, particularly and practically at sentence level.